sastrand/sastrand.github.io/_posts/2018-12-16-looking-into-coding.md

 ### 1. You want to learn how to write software of all sorts

-If you want to go deep, learning about what makes software of all kinds work, I'd recommend starting out the way computer science students start out at a lot of universities:
+<br>If you want to go deep, learning about what makes software of all kinds work, I'd recommend starting out the way computer science students start out at a lot of universities:
   * learn a multi-purpose language: read some books, work through a tutorial or two
   * then find some problems you want to solve and start applying your skills